Emmotes/ic_spoilers/docs/penelope.md

     "id": 2988,
     "flavour_text": "",
     "description": {
-        "desc": "Whenever Penelope attacks an enemy and doesn't kill it, all Champions deal $amount% additional damage against them.
-This effect can stack multiplicatively up to 3 times, with buffs applying to the post-stack damage."
+        "desc": "Whenever Penelope attacks an enemy and doesn't kill it, all Champions deal $(not_buffed amount)% additional damage against them.
+This effect can stack multiplicatively up to $max_stacks times, with buffs applying to the post-stack damage."
     },
     "effect_keys": [
         {